frequently asked questions

 The dress code at Sentara Martha Jefferson Hospital is essentially the same as that of the UVA Health System.

 If you are not able to sign up for a shift, you may have the opportunity to be placed on the Needs Assignment list, and you will be guaranteed a position by the end of the first semester.

 What are the Standard Requirements to Volunteer at UVA Health System?

 Patient and volunteer safety are hallmarks of our volunteer program.
 The start-up/application process ensures that volunteers have a thorough, consistent screening and training process which answers your questions and leads to a positive volunteer experience.
-Hospital volunteering requires more rigor than most volunteer opportunities at Madison House because of the risk and privacy issues surrounding patients.
+Volunteering at UVA Health System requires more rigor than most volunteer opportunities at Madison House because of the risk and privacy issues surrounding patients.

-- Complete 3-hour Volunteer Orientation which includes HIPAA, Infection Control, Fire & Safety and more.
+Complete a 3-hour Volunteer Orientation which includes HIPAA, Infection Control, Fire & Safety and more.

 Do I need a car to volunteer at Martha Jefferson Hospital?

 No, we now offer carpools for students to Sentara Martha Jefferson Hospital.
 For carpool drivers, a mileage reimbursement form can be found under "Volunteer Resources" on this website.

 How long is the commitment to be a Medical Services Volunteer?